George Dalaras

 He was born in Piraeus.
 His first memories of music were the basic forms of Greek music, such as traditional, folk, rebetiko, laïka, which influenced him as an artist.
 In addition, he has performed many other music genres in several different languages, such as pop, rock, latin, contemporary, byzantine music, classical, opera etc. He has collaborated with many Greek and foreign artists (composers, poets, maestros, musicians, etc).
-In all, he has released almost 90 personal albums and has collaborated in more than 140 others as musician, singer or producer.
+In all, he has released almost 90 personal albums and has collaborated in more than 150 others as singer, musician or producer.
 He is the Greek artist who has performed the biggest concerts of all time, both in Greece and abroad.
 He has performed at some of the most famous concert halls and stadiums all over the world, and has collaborated with many of the most renowned symphonic orchestras of the world.

-He has received several honors and awards, including the "Kennedy" Award and the UNESCO Goodwill Ambassadorship.
+He has received several honors and awards including Cyprus citizenship, the "Kennedy" Award and the UNHCR Goodwill Ambassadorship.